jacubero/VBF/Sphinx/source/aes_d/cast.rst

 Description
 ===========

-*CAST-256* is a symmetric block cipher .
-The four 8x32 S-boxes are S1,S2,S3 and S4
+*CAST-256* is a symmetric-key block cipher published in June 1998.
+It was submitted as a candidate for the Advanced Encryption Standard (AES); however, it was not among the five AES finalists.
+It is an extension of an earlier cipher, CAST-128; both were designed according to the "CAST" design methodology invented by Carlisle Adams and Stafford Tavares.
+Howard Heys and Michael Wiener also contributed to the design.
+It has four 8x32 S-boxes: S1,S2,S3 and S4

 S1
 ==